wraiford/ibgib/ionic-gib/README.md

 * we added `--generate-entitlement-der` in order to deploy to actual ios device.

+# extending webpack config

+I've currently got what looks to be a circular dependency problem and have installed the `ngx-build-plus` package to extend the webpack config.
+This can be found in `webpack.partial.js`.

+As a sidenote, I tried the `circular-dependency-plugin` but it didn't detect the circularity (or any for that matter).
+Might be a problem with ionic/angular-specific blindness.

 # notes

 [^1]: A DLT technology, but not coming from the blockchain/Bitcoin paradigm; rather it has been a separate evolutionary path to address issues of massively parallel execution more akin to Event Sourcing (if anything) with content address hashes being Gödelian number addresses across infinite address spaces.